-The global lane departure warning system market exhibited strong growth during 2015-2020.
-Looking forward, IMARC Group expects the market to grow at a CAGR of around 17% during 2021-2026.
-Keeping in mind the uncertainties of COVID-19, we are continuously tracking and evaluating the direct as well as the indirect influence of the pandemic on different end use sectors.
+The global lane departure warning system market size reached US$ 3.8 Billion in 2021.
+Looking forward, IMARC Group expects the market to reach US$ 5.7 Billion by 2027, exhibiting a growth rate (CAGR) of 7.07% during 2022-2027.
+Keeping in mind the uncertainties of COVID-19, we are continuously tracking and evaluating the direct as well as the indirect influence of the pandemic.
 These insights are included in the report as a major market contributor.

 Lane departure warning system (LDWS) refers to an in-vehicle electronic mechanism that monitors the position of a vehicle within a lane of the roadway and alerts the driver in case of any deviation.
 The system uses video cameras and algorithms to detect road markings around the vehicle and monitor its position inside the lane.
 In case of any unintentional deviation, it warns the driver by sending a visual, audible or haptic signal, such as vibrations in the steering wheel.
 This enables the driver to counter-steer promptly, thereby minimizing the possibility of any accidents.